 A cooling mattress can go a long way to helping you keep cool without AC.
 Mattresses can help you cool off in several ways.
 Mattresses known for their breathability include:

-These breathable mattresses create a flow of air straight through the whole mattress to pull body heat away from you.
+These breathable mattresses create a flow of air straight through the whole mattress to pull body heat away from you and help ready the bedroom for summer.

 Other mattress types, like gel memory foam mattresses, are made of conductive material that absorbs the heat your body creates and pulls it away from you.
 Gel memory foam is usually more affordable than latex or hybrid mattresses.
 However, gel memory foam is not as breathable as these mattresses, making it less cooling.